alanorwick/mosaic/README.md

 Ultimately, our vision is to become the new hub, the new clearing house for cloud native executables.

-## Getting involved

-If this gets you excited, if you're feeling crazy, have some water.
-After that, drop me a line at [xavier@codenectar.com](mailto:xavier@codenectar.com) or on the K8s slack.

-We're looking for cream of the crop engineers who want to create the new standard in container orchestration for the next decade.

-Frontend, backend, infra, design, VP Developer Advocacy, and CTO.
-London, San Francisco, or remote.
-Drop me a line.

 [nectar-logo]: https://storage.googleapis.com/nectar-mosaic-public/images/nectar-tomato.png "Nectar"
 [mosaic-banner]: https://storage.googleapis.com/nectar-mosaic-public/images/into-the-k8set.png "Mosaic"